A definitive history of M.I Abaga vs Vector and its importance for Nigerian Hip-Hop

 The drought he was referring to is M.I’s lack of a mainstream hit and possibly the vacation of his seat as CEO of Chocolate City Music.

 On September 20, 2019, social media went mad after Vector released ‘The Purge.’
 Vader cleared the air on what happened on the PGM.
-He also calls M.I., AQ and Loose egomaniacs.
+He also called M.I., AQ and Loose egomaniacs.

 Payper Corleone fired his own shots.
 Vector then came for M.I asking how he went from a two lettered name to a Chairman and shamed M.I’s height.
 He also bashed AQ, Loose Kaynon and Blaqbonez before addressing M.I’s desire for the Hennessy job.